beginning of content

 Summary

 A slipped disc is where the spongy centre of a disc bulges out and puts pressure on a nerve where it leaves your spine.
-The aim is to relieve the pressure on the nerve so it can recover.
+The aim of surgery is to relieve the pressure on the nerve so it can recover.

 IMPORTANT INFORMATION